Shraknard/pyaxie/README.md

 ## Description

-Python library to interact with Axie Infinity.
+Python library to interact with Axie Infinity and Ronin.

-Work in progress
+Work in progress : Some of the graphql are missing as functions and claim/transfer are not tested yet